Click the links below to jump to a particular item on this page:

 Gift of Roger and Corky Gelder

-Rabbi Phil Kranz’s portrait was unveiled at his retirement celebration in 2006 when he became Rabbi Emeritus, after serving Temple Sinai for 26 years.
-Rabbi Kranz remains active in the life of the congregation, teaching, writing, and helping to oversee the collection building in the Library and Learning Center which bears his name.
-The portrait of Sinai’s founding rabbi, Rabbi Richard Lehrman, z”l, was painted at the same time as Rabbi Kranz’s portrait, although the only photo available for the artist to work from was of Rabbi Lehrman from the neck up.
-A fun tidbit of Sinai trivia is the fact that from the neck down, Rabbi Lehrman’s portrait is actually painted from a photograph taken of Rabbi Ron Segal, sitting on the arm of a couch.
+The portraits before you are of Temple Sinai’s two esteemed Rabbis Emeriti, both of blessed memory.
+The portrait of Rabbi Phil Kranz, z”l, was unveiled at his retirement celebration in 2006 following 26 years of devoted leadership and service to Temple Sinai.
+Rabbi Kranz remained active in the life of the congregation, teaching, writing, and helping to build and oversee the collection in the Kranz Library and Learning Center until his death in April 2026.
+The portrait of Sinai’s founding rabbi, Rabbi Richard Lehrman, z”l, who served Temple Sinai from 1968 until his untimely death in 1979, was actually painted at the same time as Rabbi Kranz’s portrait, although the only photo the artist had to work from was a headshot of Rabbi Lehrman.
+A fun tidbit of Sinai trivia is that, from the neck down, the remainder of Rabbi Lehrman’s portrait is painted from a photograph of Rabbi Ron Segal.